sergey-vun/microsoft-graph-docs/concepts/data-connect-concept-overview.md

 ## Next steps

-To get started, see [Get started with Microsoft Graph data connect](data-connect-get-started.md).
+To get started, see [Get started with Microsoft Graph Data Connect](data-connect-get-started.md).